tamiespinosa/PyBer_Analysis/README.md

 ### <a name="boxw"></a>Box and Whisker Plots

+The Box and Whisker charts for the ride count, ride fare and driver count per city type paint a more detailed picture of the market distribution for Urban, Suburban and Rural cities.
+The average number of rides for rural cities is 4 times less than for urban cities and almost 3 times less than for suburban cities.
+Yet the prices are not as drastically different.
+The average total fare for rural cities is higher than for suburban and urban cities.
+If you take into account the earning potential in a city tends to be higher than in a rural setting, it makes sense that the number of rides in rural settings are lower which makes the need for drivers also lower.

 <p align="center"> <img src="analysis/Fig2.png" width ="70%" alt="Fig2"> </p>
 <p align="center"> Figure 2: Ride Count Box and Whisker Plot </p>